 - cetearyl methicone

 It’s definitely not necessary to include silicones in your skin care routine.
-But according to dermatologists, it’s not totally necessary to eliminate them, either — at least, for the sake of your skin.
+But according to dermatologists, it’s not totally necessary to eliminate them, either — at least, not for the sake of your skin.

 If you’re concerned about green, natural, or otherwise eco-friendly skin care, though?
 Go silicone-free, stat.